|Title:||Organization of the Python community|

 - Members must respect the Python Community Code of Conduct which ensures that discussions remain constructive and that everybody feels welcomed.

 - Python is and will remain an autonomous project.
-It cannot be owned by a company.

 - People with decisions power should reflect the diversity of its users and contributors.

 Right now, there are different group of people involved in the Python project.
-The more involved you are, the most decisions power you get.
+The more involved you are, the more decisions power you get.
 It is important that the people acceding to the deepest group are the most trusted ones.

 This PEP formalizes the following groups: